 - Secure infrastructure.
 Cloud providers offer safe infrastructure, hundreds of customization instruments, versatile security and access settings.

 Cloud computing offers three distinct types of deployment based on the availability of the data centers and the way these deployments relate to enterprise business needs.

 In this scenario, the company doesn’t need to give data away to a third-party provider.
-In-house team can manage asset security, increase operations speed, add new functionality, and scale according to the organization’s needs.
+An in-house team can manage asset security, increase operations speed, add new functionality, and scale according to the organization’s needs.

 As the name suggests, this type is the combination of private and public solutions.
-Businesses use public cloud to store data for everyday operations, high-volume tasks like software development or maintenance.
-Private cloud is kept for confidential data and backups, which allows you to use less in-house storage space and use the small team for its maintenance.
+Businesses use a public cloud to store data for everyday operations, high-volume tasks like software development or maintenance.
+A private cloud is kept for confidential data and backups, which allows you to use less in-house storage space and use the small team for its maintenance.